coachjumpinjoe/workouts/README.md

 ## [Jump Workouts](jumps.html)

-See [sprint workout](sprint.html).
+[Jump workouts](jump.html) are based heavily on [sprint workouts](sprint.html).
 Athletes who are primarily jumpers may reduce the number of reps and replace them with more runthroughs, plyos and technique work.

 ## Hurdle Workouts